-During the last few years, CIP has been working on the development of tools that have the potential to improve and facilitate immune monitoring.
+During the past few years, CIP has been working on the development of tools with the potential to improve and facilitate immune monitoring.
 These activities were supported by a Wallace Coulter Foundation grant.

 Cellular reference samples

-A main problem of in-vitro T-cell monitoring is the lack of reference samples that contain a controlled number of antigen-specific T cells that can be used to control assay performance over time.
-Such reference samples are urgently needed for a broad variety of different TCR covering a range of commonly targeted antigens and TCR affinities.
-In collaboration with the University Medical Clinic in Mainz and TRON, CIP has developed a RNA-based scalable technology which allows the generation of TCR-engineered reference samples (TERS) of selected specificities.
+A main problem of in-vitro T-cell monitoring is the lack of reference samples containing a known number of antigen-specific T cells that can be used to control assay performance over time.
+Such reference samples are urgently needed for a broad variety of TCRs covering a range of commonly targeted antigens and TCR affinities.
+In collaboration with the University Medical Center in Mainz and TRON, CIP has developed a RNA-based scalable technology which allows the generation of TCR-engineered reference samples (TERS) of selected specificities.
 TERS are stable reagents that can be used for controlling the performance of HLA-multimer, Elispot and ICS assays over time.
 In addition, TERS can be produced in-house with the help of a newly developed kit.
 Since November 2016, TERS kits can be ordered from JPT Peptide Technologies GmbH .

 To learn more:

 Bidmon N, Attig S, Rae R, Schröder H, Omokoko TA, Simon P, Kuhn AN, Kreiter S, Sahin U, Gouttefangeas C, van der Burg SH, Britten CM.
 Generation of TCR-engineered T cells and their use to control the performance of T cell assays.
-J Immunol.
-2015 Jun 15;194(12):6177-89.
+J. Immunol.
+2015.
+194:6177-89.
+DOI.
+PMID

 Bidmon N, Kind S, Welters MJP, Joseph-Pietras D, Laske K, Maurer D, Hadrup SR, Schreibelt G, Rae R, Sahin U, Gouttefangeas C, Britten CM, van der Burg SH.
 Development of an RNA-based kit for easy generation of TCR-engineered lymphocytes to control T-cell assay performance.
-J Immunol Methods.
-2018 Jul;458:74-82.
+J. Immunol.
+Methods.
+2018.
+458:74-82.
+DOI.
+PMID.

 Automated analysis of flow cytometry data